 Getting to the lab is not difficult, but does require driving a few kilometers on a gravel road which can get muddy, then a couple hundred meters off-road to the visitor parking lot, and a walk in along a well-marked 1.5 km trail through the Natural Area.

-OWL BANDING VISITORS, Once you arrive at Visitor Parking, follow the signs and trails leading you through the woods to get to the research station.
-It a 30min walk in.
-If you have mobility challenges, please contact us at firstname.lastname@example.org for further instructions.
+BIRD BANDING VISITORS, Once you arrive at Visitor Parking, you can either continue walking up the road access on foot, or walk in through the trail system.
+Either direction, it's a 30min walk in.
+If you have mobility challenges, please contact us at email@example.com for further instructions.

 To get to the BBO visitor parking lot: